Scalable Determination of Multipartite Entanglement in Quantum Networks

 The three-photon GHZ state $\left|G_{3}\right\rangle$ was experimentally created as follows.
 First, the first pair of entangled states $\left|\Phi^{+}\right\rangle$ was measured on photon 1 in the state $V$, which acts as a trigger for preparing $\left|G_{3}\right\rangle$.
-See Fig.~\ref{supsetup}.
+See Supplementary Figure~\ref{supsetup}.
 Then, to prepare photon $2'$ in the state $\left|+\right\rangle$, it passed through a HWP with an optical axis setting at $22.5^{\circ}$ with respect to the vertical axis, and a QWP with optical axis setting at $45^{\circ}$ with respect to the vertical axis.
 Finally, photon $2'$ interfered with photon $3'$ of the second pair of entangled state $\left|\Phi^{+}\right\rangle$ to generate a state $\rho_{{\rm expt},G3}$ close to the three-photon GHZ state $\left|G_{3}\right\rangle$.
 With Eq.~(\ref{G3_pauli}), we measured the state fidelity of by experimentally determining the five expectation values: $\langle R_1R_1R_1 \rangle $, $\langle R_1R_2R_2 \rangle $, $\langle R_3R_3R_3\rangle$, $\langle R_2R_1R_2\rangle$, and $\langle R_2R_2R_1\rangle$, were photons in mode 4 were measured by HWP and QWP, and photons in modes 2 and 3 were measured with QWP and polarizer (POL).
-See the experimental expectation values of observables in Fig.~\ref{expected_values_3}.
+Here $R_1$, $R_2$, and $R_3$ correspond to the Pauli observables $\hat{R}_1=X$, $\hat{R}_2=Y$, and $\hat{R}_3=Z$, respectively.
+See the experimental expectation values of observables in Supplementary Figure~\ref{expected_values_3}.
 The resulting fidelity of $\rho_{{\rm expt},G3}$ is $(77.93\pm 0.62)\%$.
 The errors are calculated by Poissonian counting statistics.
 With the fidelity criterion by Lu \textit{et al.} \cite{Lu20}, our experimental four-photon and three-photon states possess genuine multipartite EPR steerability, which are better than the classical fidelity upper bound of 0.683.
-Moreover, this result is comparable to the experimental fidelity of $(78.00\pm0.60)\%$ measured with 4 local measurement settings (\ref{gm3}) [Fig.~2(b) in the main text].
+Moreover, this result is comparable to the experimental fidelity of $(78.00\pm0.60)\%$ measured with 4 local measurement settings (\ref{gm3}) [Fig.~3(a) in the main text].